aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 ```

 Note that if your launch template explicitly specifies network interfaces,
-for example to use an Elastic Fabric Adapter, you must explicitly tell CDK not to
+for example to use an Elastic Fabric Adapter, you must use those security groups rather
-auto-create security groups in the `ComputeEnvironment` construct.
-Instead, you must
-define them in the Launch Template, and set `useLaunchTemplateNetworkInterface`.
+than allow the `ComputeEnvironment` to define them.
+This is done by setting
+`useNetworkInterfaceSecurityGroups` in the launch template property of the environment.
 For example:

 ```ts
 declare const vpc: ec2.Vpc;